Aarav7162/lego_driving_sim/README.md

    - Reads steering inputs from the game controller.
    - Converts brake inputs from the cloud into `S` (RT) or `D` (LT) keypresses.
    - Automatically handles controller calibration if multiple controllers are present.
-3. Dashboard fetches `braking_value` from Ninja IoT every 200ms and displays it live.
+3. Dashboard fetches `braking_value` from Ninja IoT (uses an IR sensor to detect proximity of pedal) every 200ms and displays it live.

 ---